 The biggest Table Dealers in Japan

 Matsuoka (CEO) is famous in West Japan as the owner of the nifty URL mahjong.co.jp

 He is the owner of “MATSUOKA”, a company dedicated at distributing mahjong goods for mahjong parlors and classrooms in Japan.
 If you get a table from them, you can be sure the guarantee will hold.

-In East Japan, SASAKI is also very well known, as they have been around for practically forever, and may be found at sasaki-mj.co.jp/
+Similarly, in East Japan, SASAKI is also very well known brand, as they have been around for practically forever, and may be found at sasaki-mj.co.jp/

-If your mind is set on getting your table directly from Japan, contact me and I will hook you up with them!
+If your mind is set on getting a table in Japan, contact me and I could hook you up with them!

 There are many different types of mahjong tables, for all sorts of purposes and tastes.

 It would be impossible to list them or rank them all, so if you want a personal recommendation from a professional player in Japan, drop me a message with your current situation and I will think which one is the best fit for your needs.

 What table do you like the best?
 Please let me know!